Notice of Prohibition of Sex Discrimination

 Heidelberg University strongly supports and encourages prompt reporting of sex discrimination.
 Reporting provides resources to victims and contributes to keeping the campus safe.
 All Heidelberg community members (students, staff, and faculty) should help ensure that violations of Title IX are promptly reported.
 Most Heidelberg employees are mandatory reporters as described in the Importance of Reporting section below.
 Normally, this means reporting any witnessed violations, or violations learned about through the disclosure of others.
 Reporting is not the same as filing a formal complaint (although for some purposes a formal complaint may also serve as a report).

-A person filing a complaint will be provided with the Heidelberg University Sex Discrimination policy.
+A person filing a complaint will be provided with the Heidelberg University Sex Discriminations policy.

 Instances of sex discrimination may violate both the University's sex discrimination policy and the law.
 As a result, the University encourages victims to pursue their complaints through both the University's process for sex discrimination and through the criminal justice system.
 The Tiffin Police Department, which can be reached at (419) 447-2323, can explain the procedures for pursuing a criminal investigation of sex discrimination.
 The Tiffin Police Department will investigate every incident reported to police to determine if a crime has been committed.